Elemental

-An elemental is a mythic being that is described in occult and alchemical works from around the time of the European Renaissance, and particularly elaborated in the 16th century works of Paracelsus.
+An elemental is a mythic supernatural being that is described in occult and alchemical works from around the time of the European Renaissance, and particularly elaborated in the 16th century works of Paracelsus.
 According to Paracelsus and his subsequent followers, there are four categories of elementals, which are gnomes, undines, sylphs, and salamanders.
 These correspond to the four Empedoclean elements of antiquity: earth, water, air, and fire, respectively.
 Terms employed for beings associated with alchemical elements vary by source and gloss.

 History

 The Paracelsian concept of elementals draws from several much older traditions in mythology and religion.
 Common threads can be found in folklore, animism, and anthropomorphism.
 Examples of creatures such as the Pygmy were taken from Greek mythology.

 The elements of earth, water, air, and fire, were classed as the fundamental building blocks of nature.
 This system prevailed in the Classical world and was highly influential in medieval natural philosophy.
 Although Paracelsus uses these foundations and the popular preexisting names of elemental creatures, he is doing so to present new ideas which expand on his own philosophical system.
 The homunculus is another example of a Paracelsian idea with roots in earlier alchemical, scientific, and folklore traditions.